lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 1. When a user submits stETH, the equivalent amount of bETH is minted, and the provided stETH is locked on the bETH contract address.
 2. When a positive stETH rebase happens, the resulting increase of the amount of stETH held on bETH contract address is forwarded to the Anchor protocol.
-3. When a negative rebase happens, the bETH/stETH exchange rate (caluclated as `stETH.balanceOf(bETH) / bETH.totalSupply()`) decreases, becoming less than 1.
+3. When a negative rebase happens, the bETH/stETH exchange rate (calculated as `stETH.balanceOf(bETH) / bETH.totalSupply()`) decreases, becoming less than 1.
 This means that a bETH holder would get less than one stETH for one bETH burnt:
     > Losses from slashing events are equally shared amongst all bETH tokens, lowering the calculated value of a bETH token. stETH accounts for slashing by pro-rata decreasing the token balance of all stETH holders.
 The stETH balance held by the bETH smart contract also decreases, decreasing the bETH exchange rate.

 This means that, since applying cover leads to a positive stETH rebase, it cannot be used to reimburse bETH holders from prior negative stETH rebases.
 In contrast, implementing the calculations detailed above as part of the positive rebase handling, and forwarding only the rewards-generated part of the balance increase to Anchor, allows recovering the bETH/stETH rate to 1.